 |2||20 March 2024 (expected)||7 May 2024, at 23.59 p.m. (expected)||11 June 2024 (expected)|

 “The patient first” is the underlying principle of OUH’s ambition in creating value for our patients.
 To offer the best treatment, retain and attract the best qualified staff to the benefit of patients, it is the ambition of OUH to strengthen research at the hospital.
 As one of several initiatives to reach this objective, OUH has set aside funding for pre-graduate stipends as the first step in a visible career path.

 Each applicant may apply for a maximum amount of DKK 60,000 for a total of six months from the OUH Fund for Pre-graduate Stipends.

 Annually, a maximum of 16 stipends are available from the OUH Fund for Pre-graduate Stipends.

 Requirements for applicants

-The pre-graduate student must play a significant role in the proposed research activity and the tasks and motivation of the pre-graduate student must be clearly described in the application.
+- The pre-graduate student must play a significant role in the proposed research activity and the tasks and motivation for conducting a research year and the particular research project must be clearly described in the application.

 Only projects which have already obtained approval from the University of Southern Denmark (SDU) before the application deadline are eligible.